gl-inet/docs3.x/docs/troubleshooting/debrick.md

         </p>
     </li>
     <li>
-    	<p>Press and hold the Reset button firmly first, and then power on your device. <b>You MUST obey the first and then procedure</b>.
+    	<p>Press and hold the Reset button firmly first, and then power on (plugged in then it will power on automately) your device.
         </p>
     </li>
     <li>